-We disclose forward-looking information to help current and prospective investors understand the Company's current expectations regarding future events and its operating performance in the context of the current business environment.
+We disclose forward-looking information to assist current and prospective investors understand the Company's current expectations regarding future events and its operating performance in the context of the current business environment.
+By its nature, forward-looking information relies on assumptions of future circumstances which are subject to inherent risks and uncertainties.
+We caution readers that these assumptions may not be accurate and readers should not place undue reliance on the forward-looking information contained herein.